-You only have to disclose Category A RTPs where the tax (or notional tax) affected by the position exceeds your entity's materiality amount.
+You only have to disclose Category A reportable tax positions where the tax (or notional tax) affected by the position exceeds your entity's materiality amount.
 You can base the materiality calculation on either:

 - applying the relevant accounting standards to quantify the uncertainty - arm's length calculations.